Scaling Symmetry and Carrollian Gravity: Scaling Carrollian gravity

 \subsection{Curvature terms}

 There exist Carroll-invariant curvature-term Lagrangians that have no field-theoretic counterpart.
 In other words, they do not arise from coupling a scalar field theory to gravity.
 Nevertheless, such curvature terms can be added with arbitrary coefficients to the kinetic terms discussed above.
 An important point to address is the number of derivatives that these invariants are allowed to contain.
-To determine this, we focus on the number of time derivatives appearing in the kinetic Lagrangian \eqref{L22gauged}.
-As a consequence, and following the discussion below \eqref{L22gaugedp} and around \eqref{curvatureinv}, the most general Carroll-invariant curvature contributions to the Lagrangian \eqref{L22gauged} may include terms with both two and three time derivatives.
+To determine this, we focus on the number of time derivatives appearing in the kinetic Lagrangian \eqref{XXXX}.
+As a consequence, the most general Carroll-invariant curvature contributions to the Lagrangian \eqref{XXXX} may include terms with both two and three time derivatives.

 Those curvature invariants containing second-order time derivatives take the general form